10 Best Hair Straightening Irons

 How to Compare Reviews

 When reading reviews, focus on patterns rather than individual complaints.
 Look for repeated mentions of plate glide, heat consistency, durability after several months, and how the iron performs on hair similar to yours.
-A model with thousands of reviews and a 4.5-plus average is generally a safer bet than a newer product with only a handful of ratings, even if the newer model has flashy features.
-Pay attention to reviews that mention long-term ownership, because initial impressions do not always reflect how an iron holds up after a year of regular use.
+A model with thousands of reviews and a 4.5-plus average is generally a safer bet than a newer product with only a handful of ratings, even if the newer model has flashier features.
+Pay extra attention to reviews that mention long-term ownership, since initial impressions do not always reflect how an iron holds up after a year of regular use.

 Final Recommendation